— Slappy Squirrel (at the end of every episode, and usually after a particularly nasty act of violence), Animaniacs

 Jim Halpert from The Office (US) can verge into this.
 He tends to play pranks on Dwight and Andy out of boredom, but occasionally because they're driving him crazy and pranking them allows him to turn their insanity into comedy.
 How sympathetic Jim is depends a lot on how funny his pranks are and how much the victims did to deserve them that episode.

 He takes this from his counterpart in The Office (UK), Tim Canterbury, who played pranks on Gareth to try to cope with the soul-crushing boredom of working in the office environment.

 In one episode Dwight discovers a box full of his grievances against Jim for this that he thought Toby had been sending to corporate.
 As Michael read through the list, Jim commented that these didn't sound nearly as funny back to back.
 Since then, he has occasionally been shown being nice to Dwight, or having his pranks backfire, or even being the victim of the occasional prank by Dwight.
 He takes it better than most Screwy Squirrels do.

-Alluded to in the first season of Mythbusters: the animated intro to the myth of whether you could stop a bullet by putting your finger in the gun barrel depicts stoic Jamie as an Elmer Fudd-like hunter and goofy Adam as a cartoon squirrel.
+Alluded to in an early season of MythBusters: the animated intro to the myth of whether you could stop a bullet by putting your finger in the gun barrel depicts stoic Jamie as an Elmer Fudd-like hunter and goofy Adam as a cartoon squirrel.